Higher-order derivatives of first-passage percolation with respect to the environment: Relationship between influential and essential edges

 \section{Relationship between influential and essential edges}

+The constructions in this section are carried out for the general first-passage percolation model $f$, with fixed endpoints $0$ and $nv$.
+Analogous constructions can be carried out on the torus.
 We established in \eqref{eqn:EAinclusion} that $E_i\subseteq A_i$.
 The following proposition shows that the reverse inclusion does not hold. \begin{proposition} There exists $n_0$ such that for all $n\geq n_0$ there exists an edge $i$ for which the following holds

 \end{proposition}

 \begin{proof} Let us first construct an environment $\omega$ in $E_i\cap \{\omega_i=b\}$.
 This will be a sufficient example to prove (\ref{eqn|ReverseAEInclusion}).

 Let us take the straight line $\gamma$ in the graph.
 Let us pick one edge on this line $\gamma$ and call it $i$.
 Set $\omega_k$ to be $b$ for $k=i$ and for $k$ outside $\gamma$.
 Set $\omega_l$ to be $a$ for every edge $l$ on the line $\gamma$ that is different from $i$.
 Then $\gamma$ is the only geodesic.
 It passes through $i$ although $\omega_i=b$.